538 Million Riders

 Growth and Expansion on the TTC

 The TTC is installing a state-of-the-art subway signalling system that will pave the way for an Automatic Train Control system, which is a Communications Based Train Control system.
-The new signalling system, which will provide for 25 per cent additional train capacity, is scheduled for full operation on Line 1 (Yonge-University) by 2020.
+The new signalling system, which will provide for 25 per cent additional train capacity, is scheduled for full operation on Line 1 Yonge-University by 2020.
+In 2016, ATC crews installed more than 188,460 metres of cable, 576 beacons, 38 fibre optic splice enclosures, 24 signals, 130 axle counters, and completed 6,871 terminations on various signalling devices and 4,104 fibre splices.
+This is all the critical signalling equipment required for ATC signalling system that is scheduled for service from Dupont to Wilson stations in the fall 2017.

-In 2015, new streetcar #4405 was the first vehicle to run out of Leslie Barns, the TTC’s new streetcar maintenance and storage facility at Leslie Street and Lake Shore Boulevard East.
-The Leslie Barns will house the new fleet of accessible streetcars.
-The modern 26,000-square-metre carhouse is built to Toronto Green Standard and is equipped with up to 30 service bays.
+In 2016, TTC Chair Josh Colle and Beaches-East York MPP Arthur Potts officially opened Leslie Barns as part of the TTC’s Doors Open event.
+Leslie Barns is the TTC’s new streetcar maintenance and storage facility at Leslie Street and Lake Shore Boulevard East.
+The Leslie Barns houses the new fleet of accessible streetcars.
+The modern 26,000-square-metre carhouse was built to Toronto Green Standard and is equipped with up to 30 service bays.
 The new carhouse has a green roof, a streetcar simulator training room, storage tracks, a substation and a storm water management pond.

 Contact the TTC